rohitchandel1642/Celesticus-Go/README.md

 ![](Images/Screenshot%20(52).png)

+## Necessary Modification For Playing Anywhere
+* Select Map object from hierarchy => Point of Interest drop down from inspector=>POI CLUE => Set find by to Mapbox Category.
+* Select Map object from hierarchy => Point of Interest drop down from inspector=>POI WIN => Set find by to Mapbox Category.

 ## Built with
 * Mapbox SDK - Mapbox is the location data platform for mobile and web applications.
 Mapbox provide building blocks to add location features like maps, search, and navigation into any experience you create.